 At a distance of 249 km from Manali Bus Stand and 437 km from Shimla, The Pin Valley National Park is located in the Lahaul of Spiti district in the state of Himachal Pradesh.
-Pin Valley is one of the most beautiful treks in Himachal state and among the prime place to visit on a Manali tour.
+Pin Valley is one of the most beautiful national parks in India and among the prime place to visit on a Manali tour.
 It was declared as a national park in 1987.

 Sprawling over an area of 1150 sq km as buffer zone and 675 sq km as core zone, Pin Valley National Park is a part of the Great Himalayan National Park Conservation Area.
 Established in 1987, the elevation of the park ranges from about 3500 m near Ka Dogri to more than 6000 m at its highest point.